microsoft/powercat-automation-kit/context.md

 ## Related Projects

+- ALM Accelerator for Power Platform - The ALM Accelerator is released as part of the [CoE Kit](http://www.github.com/microsoft/coe-starter-kit) and provides tools and templates to provide Enterprise scale end to end Application Lifecycle management.

-Michal Rok has published a separate open source [EPA Enterprise Toolkit](https://github.com/michalrok/Power-Automate-RPA-Enterprise-Toolkit) on GitHub that currently focuses on testing, queueing and modularity.
+- [RPA Enterprise Toolkit] - Michal Rok has published a separate open source [RPA Enterprise Toolkit](https://github.com/michalrok/Power-Automate-RPA-Enterprise-Toolkit) on GitHub that currently focuses on testing, queueing and modularity.